FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

 Senior Executive Officer’s Report noted that it was necessary to prepare a new Polling

-Scheme as a result of the changes to the Dáil Constituencies and the establishment of--- 5
+Scheme as a result of the changes to the Dáil Constituencies and the establishment of
+---
+5

 Limerick City and County Council, that the Draft Scheme was on public display for five